We will begin this Netherland Photo Tour in the town of Haarlem.

 Average monthly rainfall for this time of year: 1.5″

-Please pack light as we will not have room in the van for more than one piece of luggage plus a camera bag for each of us.
-Magrit and I travel for 4.5 months with one 25″ and one 26″ Travel Pro Max Lite luggage each in addition to our camera bags and Magrit’s small travel purse.
+Please pack light, as we will not have room in the van for more than one piece of luggage plus a camera bag for each of us.
+Please restrict your main piece of luggage to no more than 26 inches.
+Magrit & I both travel for 4-5 months with 25-26 inch Travel Pro Max Lite luggage.
 Most airlines are now charging for more than one piece of checked baggage.
-Keep in mind that laundry service is usually available.
+Keep in mind that laundry service is available in most locations.

 Waterproof/Breathable rain jacket with hood.
 This is an essential piece of clothing on all our tours.
 Combine this garment with a lightweight down or pile jacket and you will be happy during cool early morning photo sessions and times when it rains.